Conditional not displacement: fast multi-oscillator control with a single qubit: Abstract

 \section{Abstract}

-Bosonic encoding is an approach for quantum information processing, promising lower hardware overhead by encoding in the many levels of a harmonic oscillator.
-Scaling to multiple modes requires them to be decoupled for independent control, yet strongly coupled for fast interaction.
-How to perform fast and efficient universal control on multiple modes remains an open problem.
-We develop a control method that enables fast multi-mode generation and control of bosonic qubits which are weakly coupled to a single ancilla qubit.
-The weak coupling allows for excellent independent control, despite the weak ancilla coupling our method allows for fast control.
-We demonstrate our control by using a superconducting transmon qubit coupled to a multi-mode superconducting cavity.
-We create both entangled and separate cat-states in different modes of a multi-mode cavity, showing the individual and coupled control of the modes.
-We show that the operation time is not limited by the inverse of the dispersive coupling rate, which is the typical timescale, and we exceed it in practice by almost 2 orders of magnitude.
-Our scheme allows for multi-mode bosonic codes as well as more efficient scaling of hardware.
+Bosonic encoding is an approach for quantum information processing, promising lower hardware overhead by encoding in the many levels of a harmonic oscillator mode.
+Scaling to multiple modes requires weak interaction for independent control, yet strong interaction for fast control.
+Applying fast and efficient universal control on multiple modes remains an open problem.
+Surprisingly, we find that displacements conditioned on the state of a \textit{single} qubit ancilla coupled to multiple harmonic oscillators are sufficient for universal control.
+We present the conditional-no operation concept, which can be used for reducing the duration of entangling gates.
+Within this guiding concept, we develop the conditional not displacement control method which enables fast generation and control of bosonic states in multi-mode systems weakly coupled to a single ancilla qubit.
+Our method is fast despite the weak ancilla coupling.
+The weak coupling in turn allows for excellent separability and thus independent control.
+We demonstrate our control on a superconducting transmon qubit weakly coupled to a multi-mode superconducting cavity.
+We create both entangled and separable cat-states in different modes of the multi-mode cavity, showing entangling operations at low cross-talk while maintaining independent control of the different modes.
+We show that the operation time is not limited by the inverse of the coupling rate, which is the typical timescale, and we exceed it by almost 2 orders of magnitude.
+We verify our results with an efficient method for measurement of the multi-mode characteristic function which employs our conditional not displacement.
+Our results inspire a new approach toward general entangling operations and allow for fast and efficient multi-mode bosonic encoding and measurement.